ChicagoDSA/haymarket/_homepage/en/index.md

 ### Buttons are more prominent than links.

-{% include comp-button.html text="I'm a new member" link="another-page" %}
 {% include comp-button.html text="I want to contact the EC" link="another-page" %}
-{% include comp-button.html text="I'm at a protest and I need help" link="another-page" %}

 ### Use a note to highlight supporting information.